A Shopify app that allows merchants to overlay a live stream video, live chat, and featured products directly on their online store.

 Our customers then asked us if they could repurpose their past livestream videos on their online store.
 My product team liked the idea and I began designing wireframes for how this might look like.
 Sadly, this was one of the features we couldn’t build as the decision to cease operations came shortly thereafter.

 Shop Studio Live’s look and feel was almost entirely made using Polaris components, Shopify’s own design system.
-I eventually learned that there was no compelling reason to go this route and the decision to go with Polaris was somewhat arbitrary.
 Given the opportunity, I would have created a whole new system system in order to give Shop Studio Live a more branded look.

 One of our constant struggles with this project is the lack of feedback we received from customers.
 Part of the reason is because we had a very small customer base to begin with.
 In retrospect, I would have done more user testing and find participants through online testing sites like maze.com